Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 Why “rent is rent” hides the actual cost

-Costs that sit on top of the rent figure:
+Here’s what sits on top of the rent figure:

 - Bond – typically four weeks of rent, paid upfront, refundable but not always fully